Tommimon/add-to-desktop/README.md

 happen as long as the `.desktop` file used by the application launcher remains in the same place which usually is the case.

-This approach has a down side: permission issues but now this extension takes care automatically of those problems and changes the launcher file permissions adding the executable permission if and only if is needed.
+This approach has a downside: permission issues but now this extension takes care automatically of those problems and changes the launcher file permissions adding the executable permission if and only if is needed.
 This operation may require root authentication if the file is owned by another user.